 Here are some strategies that will help you cope with a bully boss”

 Accept the fact that there’s not much you can do to change the behaviour of your boss.
 It is part of his nature to be as he is.
 So the next best thing you can do is to change the way you regard his behaviour.

 Keep your emotions in check when dealing with such a person.
-Calling your boss names such as “jerk”, “bully” etc is not going to get you anywhere; it will only save you a lot of anger and resentment.
+Calling your boss names such as “jerk”, “bully” etc is not going to get you anywhere; it will only create a lot of anger and resentment.